1 888 370 6765

 • Turn off Bluetooth and Wi-Fi.
 Your phone spends a lot of energy searching for Wi-Fi and Bluetooth signals, so turn them off when not in use.

-• Turn off keyboard sounds/vibrations.
+• Turn off keyboard sounds and vibrations.
 Save that valuable energy for more important functions.

 • Delete unused apps.
 You’d be surprised at how much energy unused apps eat up.